choo-kyunghyun/sparkle/README.md

 ### String

 Do you want to use various colors and fonts in a single string?
 Use String.
 You can change the color in the middle of the string with color tags like `<color=#666666>`, or change the font in the middle with font tags like `<font=fnt_sparkle>`.
 This String is used in various UIs of this project.

+### Sparkle Font

+Provides a custom-made font for this project.
+The font is available in both TrueType and bitmap formats.

 ## License